I'm a Scottish law student. My interests include photography and music. I'm a tech geek and a lover of science.

 So, how is it done?
-Well, you might have guessed that it was done in Adobe Photoshop - and you'd be right.
-But now you want to know how to do it yourself, don't you?
+Well, you might have guessed that it was done in Adobe Photoshop, and you'd be right.
+Now you want to know how to do it yourself, don't you?

-Well that's what this hub is here for.
+Well that's what this article is here for.
 I'm going to show you a couple of ways to color or grey-out parts of a photo using Adobe Photoshop CS5.
-Don't worry if you don't have that exact version, the process is pretty much identical regardless of what version of Photoshop you're using, though some of the tools may be in different places,
+(Don't worry if you don't have that exact version—the process is pretty much identical, regardless of what version of Photoshop you're using. . .though some of your tools may be in different places.)

-Before we go any further, you might want to take a look at the image displayed on the right.
+Before we go any further, you might want to take a look at the image displayed above.
 It will show you some of the tools in the Photoshop toolbar that you will need to use during this tutorial.
 If you're not familiar with Photoshop, you should take a moment to familiarise yourself with the various tool icons.

 Please note that the icon marked "Selection Brush" in this photo is the one I'm referring to if I talk about the quick selection tool.

-Make a copy of the photo before you start editing.
+The first thing to do, before you get started, is to make a copy of the photo before you start editing.
 I cannot stress that enough.
 Alternatively, you can work on the photo and then save the edited version.
-For example, if you edit "MyPhoto", select "Save As" when you're done and save it as "MyPhoto_Edited", or something similar.
+For example, if you edit "MyPhoto," select "Save As" when you're done and save it as "MyPhoto_Edited" or something similar.